angelgr-com/nau-frontend/README.md

 -  In desktop view, **homepage features show a zig-zag design** (one feature description to the right and the next to the left).

-  - It is achieved changing the flex-direction property (css is in the same component thanks to the use of **styled-components**)
+  - It is achieved by changing the flex-direction property (css is in the same component thanks to the use of **styled-components**)

     ```css
     const Features = styled.div`